terascope/teraslice/docs/packages/data-mate/overview.md

 ### truncate

-`truncate(input, args) - Will truncate the input to the length of the size given.
+`truncate(input, context, args) - Will truncate the input to the length of the size given.
 If given an array it will convert everything in the array excluding null/undefined values`

 `args: { size: Number }`